Welcome

 During winter and spring 2006/2007, we

 undertook a major rebuild of the lakeside outfall spillway bridge.
-This had been
+This had

-at the lakeside.
+assembled at the lakeside.
 Work was completed prior to the 2007 summer events

 There is a page created showing this work